j3ffyang/langchain_project_book/content/tools_n_lib/config_model.md

 In the above case, we're using `sentence-transformers/paraphrase-multilingual-MiniLM` which is downloaded locally from Hugging Face repository.

-By default, the download resides in `~/.cache/huggingface/hub/models--sentence-transformers--paraphrase-multilingual-MiniLM-L12-v2`
+By default, the download resides in `~/.cache/huggingface/hub/` on my Manjaro Linux machine.

 For example:
 ```sh